Should I Renounce My U.S. Citizenship?

 - Avoid mutual funds, unit trusts, and similar investments set up in Canada at all costs.
 High U.S. taxes on this type of investment will generally prevent you from reaching your financial goals.

-- Consider closing any TFSAs (Tax Free Savings Accounts) or RESPs (Registered Education Savings Plans).
+- Weigh the advantages and disadvantages of closing any trust TFSAs (Tax Free Savings Accounts) or RESPs (Registered Education Savings Plans).
 These arrangements do not qualify for the same tax benefits in the U.S. as they do in Canada and will increase the cost of your U.S. tax return.

 - Maximize the opportunities you have to contribute to Canadian retirement plans.
 Registered pensions in Canada are protected by a tax treaty with Canada and create a great opportunity for U.S. taxpayers to save for their retirement without the pain that fellow expats in other countries encounter.